 RMPrepUSB is a Windows utility that allows you to quickly format your USB drives (or non-USB drives) and install different Operating System bootloaders onto it for XP, Vista/Win7/Win8, MSDOS, FreeDOS, Syslinux or grub4dos at the click of a button.
 This allows you to 'roll your own' bootable USB drives.
 RMPrepUSB has hotkeys that speed up this process (press F1 to see these).
 Most of the Tutorials on this site use the grub4dos bootloader.
 The grub4dos bootloader enables you to create a user menu which can contain a variety of entries.
 For instance, if you follow some of the tutorials on this site you can create a single USB drive that will boot on most systems and allow you to: install XP onto a system, install Vista onto a system, install Windows 7 onto a system, install Server 2008 onto a system, repair an OS, boot to MD-DOS, boot to FreeDOS, flash a new BIOS, run a memory test, run a hard disk scan test, boot to a number of different linux operating systems, wipe a hard disk, reset or recover Windows user passwords, clone a hard drive, boot to Windows without needing to know the user's password, crack Windows XP and some Vista/Win7 user passwords, boot to BackTrack to check WiFI security, run Windows 7 or Windows 8 directly from the USB drive, run the Hiren's Boot CD from a USB drive, recover files/pictures from a corrupt Flash memory card and much more!

-Download tab at the top of this page and click on the Download underlined link that you want - I would recommend the full multilingual installer link.
+If you want to install RMPrepUSB and all associated files onto your Windows computer, just click on the Download tab at the top of this page and click on the Download underlined link that you want - I would recommend the full multilingual installer link.
 A ZIP file will download to your computer which contains a single .exe file.
 Unzip the ZIP file and then double-click on the exe file.
 Then follow the prompts to install RMPrepUSB to your Windows PC.
 You can untick the Desktop shortcut and Start Menu options if you wish - click on the image below to see a step by step example:

 If you wish to uninstall RMPrepUSB, then use the Start Menu uninstall entry - click on the image below for an example: